Map Loading... Scroll Down

 Property Distribution

-Wyoming is an equitable distribution state, meaning that when granting a divorce, the court will try to distribute the property based on what is just and fair under the circumstances.
+Wyoming is an equitable distribution state regarding the division of marital property.
+This means that when granting a divorce, the court will try to distribute the property according to what is just and fair under the circumstances.

-Factors that may be taken into consideration include the respective merits of the parties and the condition in which they will be left by the divorce, the party through whom the property was acquired, and the burdens imposed upon the property for the benefit of either party and the children.
+Factors that may be considered include the parties’ respective merits and the financial condition in which the divorce will leave them, the party through whom the property was acquired, and the burdens imposed upon the property for the benefit of either party and the children.

 Alimony